A multi-tiered waterfall flowing over rocks in a forest with trees displaying fall foliage in shades of orange, yellow, and green.

 Settled in 1795, Berne is flush with natural areas including Cole Hill State Forest, Fox Creek Park, Partridge Run Wildlife Management Area, and Thompson's Lake State Park.

 There are a number of farms (see: the Alpaca Shack) and historic buildings to visit and explore.
-The Town Hall is located in a former boarding house, and you can tour the Berne Historical Society on its second floor.

 In the early 1800s, Knox had 15 one-room schools.
 School House No. 5, located on the grounds of Thacher Nature Center, is on the National Register of Historic Places.
 During the 19th Century, Knox manufactured millions of handmade, basswood pill boxes, earning its "Pill Box Capital of the World" nickname.